 Hi, Welcome to my blog.

-I live by the light meaning that from when I get up the morning I have half an eye out to check what the light is doing.
-How I see the light affects all my choices of the day – what I wear, what I eat, what I do and how I relate to myself and other people.
+We live by the light meaning that from when we get up the morning We have half an eye out to check what the light is doing.
+How we see the light affects all our choices of the day – what we wear, what we eat, what we do and how we relate to ourselves and other people.

 I hope you enjoy my blog and I would love to hear from you if you are on a similar journey, have any questions or would just like to chat.